easysql/easy_sql/docs/easy_sql/debug.md

 We recommend debugging ETLs from jupyter.
 You can follow the steps below to start debugging your ETL.

-1. Install jupyter first with command `pip install jupyterlab`.
+1. Install jupyter first with command `python3 -m pip install jupyterlab`.

 2. Create a file named `debugger.py` with contents like below: